germanlph/candidate-test/README.md

 ====

 ## Business Requirements
-1. Implement a login/logout functionality - assume the user is already registered
+1. Implement a login/logout feature - assume the user is already registered
 2. Create a rest api service to update a User's profile
 3. Both frontend and backend must have validations
 4. OWasp Top Ten needs to be followed